-A first-time home buyer means that you have not owned a home, in which you lived in, any time during the year the account is opened or at any time in the preceding four calendar years.
+You, as the buyer, are considered a first-time home buyer if you have not owned a home, in which you resided, at any time during the year the account is opened or at any time in the preceding four calendar years.
+This includes a principal residence owned, or jointly owned, by you and/or your spouse, or common-law partner.

-As holder and owner of the FHSA, you can have as many accounts as you wish as long as you do not exceed the annual and lifetime limits as provided by the Canada Revenue Agency (CRA).
+As Holder and owner of the FHSA, you can have as many accounts as you wish as long as you do not exceed the annual and lifetime limits as provided by the Canada Revenue Agency (CRA).